Skip to main content

 • Discovering new personal strengths and skills.

 No matter how you look at it—experiential education benefits everyone involved.
-The employer benefits from the fresh ideas students offer.
-And students receive hands-on experience in their chosen field of study.
+The employer benefits from the fresh ideas students offer, and students receive hands-on experience in their chosen field of study.

 3. Your employer will value you more.